 For this sense to mature it needs to be held by the adults early in the child’s life.
 It is not fully developed until around twelve to fourteen years old, which may be much later than most people would expect.
 When an adult holds the responsibility for the child’s body temperature through awareness of the environment and responding to that with appropriate clothing, the child’s sense of warmth has a strong foundation.
 For example a child will swim until their lips are blue, as they are unable to discern that they are cold.
 A baby needs an extra layer of clothing than that of an adult.
 As the warmth sense develops along with the greater development of the heart and circulation, the child becomes more able to perceive their internal warmth in relation to the external environment.
 The foundation for the harmonious maturity of the warmth sense is laid in childhood.
 So that the now teenager, will adequately measure and correct the needs of their body temperature within a changing environment, and will also be able to discern the level of soul warmth in a room.

 Hyper sense of warmth

 The person who is hyper sensitive to warmth experience the subtle changes in the environment and can find it uncomfortable and difficult to maintain their own body temperature.
-They may carry lots of clothes in order to be able to make themselves comfortable as the outside temperature changes, or they may avoid places if they think they won’t be able to cope with the temperature.
+They may be conscious of always having aa variety of layers of clothing a home in order to be able to make themselves comfortable as the outside temperature changes, or they may avoid places if they think they won’t be able to cope with the temperature.